How common is prostate cancer?

 Other than skin cancer, prostate cancer is the most common cancer in American men.
 The American Cancer Society’s estimates for prostate cancer in the United States for 2017 are:

 Risk of prostate cancer

 About 1 man in 7 will be diagnosed with prostate cancer during his lifetime.

 Prostate cancer develops mainly in older men.
 About 6 cases in 10 are diagnosed in men aged 65 or older, and it is rare before age 40.
 The average age at the time of diagnosis is about 66.

 Deaths from prostate cancer

-Prostate cancer is the second leading cause of cancer death in American men, behind only lung cancer.
+Prostate cancer is the third leading cause of cancer death in American men, behind lung cancer and colorectal cancer.
 About 1 man in 39 will die of prostate cancer.